klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.encodeAccountKey(accountKey [, callback])
 ```

-Encodes an account key using the Recursive Length Prefix (RLP) encoding scheme.
-Also you can use [account.getRLPEncodingAccountKey](../caver.account.md#account-getrlpencodingaccountkey) to get RLP-encoded account key.
+Encodes an object that contains AccountKey information using the Recursive Length Prefix (RLP) encoding scheme.
+Also you can use [account.getRLPEncodingAccountKey](../caver.account.md#account-getrlpencodingaccountkey) to get RLP-encoded AccountKey.

 **Parameters**